Robert GODES

 [0089] This parameter allows optimization of energy production

-for various loading pulse amplitudes, durations, and temperature
+for various loading pulse amplitudes, durations, and

-the ratio of Quantum Fusion reaction rate and loading rate to be
+event, allows the ratio of Quantum Fusion reaction rate and

-adjusted relative to one another.
-An analogy would be with
+loading rate to be adjusted relative to one another.
+An

-multiple injection events per combustion cycle in an internal
+analogy would be with multiple injection events per combustion

-combustion direct injection engine.
-The current
+cycle in an internal combustion direct injection engine.
+The

-software/hardware implementing the reaction process is only
+current software/hardware implementing the reaction process is

-number of pulses in the event have been instigated, in order to
+half of the number of pulses in the event have been

-obtain the most accurate loading current used for calculation of
+instigated, in order to obtain the most accurate loading

-the next pulse width setting.
+current used for calculation of the next pulse width setting.

 [0090] The Loading Pulse